-Our pupils are currently the top of the local sports league tables after winning 11 competitions, including New Age Kurling, basketball, girls’ football, under-9’s football, indoor athletics, sportability, cross-country, rugby and girls’ cricket.
+In 2019-20 our pupils were top of the local sports league tables after winning 11 competitions, including New Age Kurling, basketball, girls’ football, under-9’s football, indoor athletics, sportability, cross-country, rugby and girls’ cricket.
 For 2019-20 we were recognised for our ongoing commitment and achievement to the School Games Programme.

 Pupils can further enhance their skills by taking on extra-curricular sports through our Leadership Academies, which include New Age Kurling, dodgeball, cricket, football and cross country.
 We enjoy close links with Tong Leadership Academy, which is also part of TET, and regularly make use of their swimming pool.